C++ STL Containers

 2.2 Iterator-Based for

-Useful when you need the iterator itself — for example, to pass to erase, to advance by more than one, or to compute distances.
+• For when you need the iterator itself — erase, advancing by >1, computing distances.

 std::vector<int> v = {1, 2, 3, 4, 5};